sierra073/BalanceRespend/README.md

 # BalanceRespend
-Model to predict liklihood of re-spening balance commercially
+Model to predict likelihood of re-spending balance commercially